pdebuyl/euroscipy_document/budget.rst

 Cost information for ULB lecture rooms
 --------------------------------------

-The Dupréel room is available for 600 euros a day and 900 euros on a sunday.
-Other rooms are available at 200 euros a day.
+The Dupréel room is available for 200 euros a week day and 550 euros a day during the week-end.
+Other rooms are available at no cost during week days.

 Tutorials
 ---------

-In case of Dupréel room:

-* 1200 Euros for the Dupréel room.
-* An additional room.

-In case of other rooms:

-* 200 euros per room per day.
+Costs

-* Total cost is 800 euros.
+* No cost for H.1301 and H.1302.

 Main Conference track
 ---------------------

 The rooms for the main conference track is the Dupréel room.

-* Total cost for saturday and sunday: 1500 euros.
+* Total cost for saturday and sunday: 1100 euros.

 Satellite meetings
 ------------------

 The rooms for the satellite meetings are

-* 200 euros per satellite meeting.
+* 200 euros for the Dupréel room.
+* No cost for H.1301.

 Global cost for the venue
 -------------------------

-Lower estimate: 800+1500+400 (considering 2 satellites) 2700.

-Upper estimate: 1200+400+1500+600 (considering 3 satellites) 3700.
+The total cost for the venue is 1300 euros.

 Catering
 ========

-Catering for lunches and coffee breaks are provided.
+Catering for lunches and coffee breaks is provided.
 On the basis of previous editions, we plan about 19.000 euros for lunches and coffee breaks for days one to four.

 Support of invited speakers
 ===========================

-The support of invited speakers is provided directly by sponsors.
-No money related to this is handled by the organizers.
+We encourage the support of invited speakers directly by sponsors.
+This allows us to ease the administration of the conference.
+At this time, we expect that we may need to pay for one speaker, so an amount of 2000 euros is included in the budget.

 Revenue from registration fees
 ==============================